-Whatever the reason for returning to work, albeit the children are getting bigger and there is more free time or the financial pressures are too much for the household, it is essential for you as moms to stay relevant and in-touch on a professional level.
+Whatever the reason for returning to work after a career gap, perhaps the kids are getting bigger and there is more free time or the financial pressures are too much for the household, it is essential for you as moms to stay relevant and in-touch on a professional level.

 When you have been out of work for a while, whether it has been for a few months or a couple of years, it can be daunting to get out of your comfort zone of being a stay-at-home-mom (SAHM) and back to being a working mom.
-RecruitMyMom specialises in assisting you to find flexible and part-time jobs which makes it possible for you to both work and integrate the needs of the family.
+It should give you some peace of mind knowing that, according to the Working Women in SA Report, most moms have taken a career break at some point and 95% of them have successfully returned to work.

 Here are ten tips to help prepare you for the journey back to work.